 Cocoa Beach Family Style Resorts

-- Westgate Cocoa Beach Resort: high-end pricing, recent renovation include complete upgrades to the 120 two-bedroom villas, hotel lobby, courtyard and heated outdoor pool….and the family will enjoy the all-new Wakulla Falls Water Park, featuring best-in-class aquatic attractions.
+- Westgate Cocoa Beach Resort: high-end pricing, recent renovation includes complete upgrades to the 120 two-bedroom villas, hotel lobby, courtyard and heated outdoor pool.
+The family will enjoy the all-new Wakulla Falls Water Park, featuring best-in-class aquatic attractions.

 - Holiday Inn Club Vacation: high-end pricing, ranging from one to four bedrooms, the spacious villas you’ll find at Holiday Inn Club Vacations resorts can make your stay extra-special.
 Many feature fully equipped kitchens, living and dining areas, patios or balconies and more.
 With plenty of room to spread out or come together, these villas are perfect for the whole family.

 - Cape Crossing Resort & Marina: mid-end pricing, the resort features 47 island-style townhomes that are fully furnished and professionally decorated.
 Each has 2 stories, 3 bedrooms, 2.5 bathrooms and garage.
 The resort centerpiece is a six-story condominium tower with 35 water-view units that are also fully furnished, professionally decorated, and feature 3 or 4 bedrooms (Note: furthest away from Cocoa Beach but awesome for sailors).

 - Radisson Resort at the Port: mid-pricing range, situated in the heart of Cape Canaveral, Radisson Resort at the Port makes it easy to stroll down Cocoa Beach at sunset or discover the world of space travel at Kennedy Space Center.
 Cruise passengers can book our Park and Cruise packages, which include round-trip shuttle service to Port Canaveral and free parking at the hotel.